 Water is a key ingredient for our industry, representing some 90% of a soft drink.
 Water efficiency, conservation and protection are a focus.
 Manufacturing operations aim to optimise water use and treat wastewater appropriately.
 In Europe, some companies have been able to reduce their water ratio all the way to 1.2 litres per litre of beverage produced.
 Furthermore, waste from production processes such as cooling and rinsing is then internally reused to clean trucks and floors.

-Packaging – too is a key resource for the sector and we have taken a number of steps to introduce sustainable packaging policies as well as effective systems for reduction, recovery, recycling and reuse.
+Packaging too is a key resource for the sector and we have taken a number of steps to introduce sustainable packaging policies as well as effective systems for reduction, recovery, recycling and reuse.
 UNESDA is a founding member of the PET Platform which gathers key players in the packaging chain and is committed to the use of 100% recycled plastic.
 The industry currently exceeds legal packaging recovery targets in a range of 50-80%.
-In addition, replacing glass bottles with PET plastics which are much lighter in weight, has allowed the industry to cut the amount of energy used for transportation in the food supply chain by half(25.4MJ/kg to 13.7MJ/kg).
+Read more here.

 Innovation and investment in the area of environmental sustainability will continue to be a key priority for the industry in the years ahead.